Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 • Desire for a better neighborhood with less crime: 3.1 percent

-People who experienced multiple moves in their adolescence prove more likely to have adverse health outcomes later in life.
-The more moves they endure, the greater their risk for psychological complications.
+Research has shown that people who experienced multiple moves in their adolescence are more likely to have adverse health outcomes later in life.
+Results also depicted that the more moves they endure, the greater their risk for psychological complications.

-Researchers have also discovered that those who relocate frequently tend to abandon their relationships along with their physical possessions.
-In other words, moves may make us view people and belongings as disposable.
+Furthermore, some other researchers have also discovered that those who relocate frequently tend to abandon their relationships along with their physical possessions.
+In other words, scientists now believe that frequent or unnecessary moves may make us view people and belongings as disposable.

 Of course, it's not all negative when it comes to a change in location.
 People who move often have more vivid memories.